 This is something that Uncle Larry has not shared directly but I believe that is reflected in his many session stories and his everyday jams.

-Uncle Larry is like his opening Jams – Sweet, smart, takes you to unexpected places and leaves the party when he’s having the most fun.
+Uncle Larry is like his opening Jams – Sweet, smart, takes you to unexpected places, and leaves the party when he’s having the most fun.

-Listen to a couple of Homeskoolin Intros with this words in your mind and you might see that I am going somewhere with this.
+Listen to a couple of Homeskoolin Intros with these words in your mind and you might see that I am going somewhere with this.
 As you know our old Uncle is always positive no matter what happens, with a big personality and always for a good laugh.

-You don’t to be like him, just be you and let yourself go when you play the guitar to express yourself at your best.
+You don’t have to be like him, just be you and let yourself go when you play the guitar to express yourself at your best.
 After all, “there can only one or two Big mouthed people in a session, or all goes to hell!”
 Little Tommy once said.

 Uncle Larry brought the fire back

-Of all I mentioned above I think what Uncle Larry did most for me was bring the fire back to my playing.
+Of all I mentioned above, I think what Uncle Larry did most for me was bring the fire back to my playing.

-In me teens and early 20s I was known for playing my own version of improvised burst on guitar (not nearly as good as Tom obviously).
+In my teens and early 20s, I was known for playing my own version of improvised burst on guitar (not nearly as good as Tom obviously).
 It was generally only me improvising my way through chords and leads and fingerstyle playing for a bunch of people in a room.
 It didn’t matter if the guitar has 3 strings and was old and broken, I just did it.

 let’s treasure and support Uncle Larry while we can and let him do what he does best – Homeskool us!